'I'm going to destroy you': Police make arrest after disruption at West River Education District meeting

 “The West River Education District values all of our community members, no matter their backgrounds, abilities, or identities,” the board said.
 “While differences of opinions can be celebrated and debated, we condemn symbols of hate being displayed in our district which is in direct opposition to the welcoming and inclusive nature of our community as a whole.”

-During the meeting Monday, Derry said she sold her house, which was met with applause by some in attendance.
+During the meeting Monday, Dery said she sold her house, which was met with applause by some in attendance.

-Before the school board meeting, the Townshend Select Board drafted a statement saying the town "values all residents and visitors, no matter their backgrounds or identities.
+Before the School Board issued a statement, the Townshend Select Board released one saying the town “values all residents and visitors, no matter their backgrounds or identities.
 While differences of opinions can be celebrated and debated, we condemn symbols of hate being displayed in our town, in disregard of the welcoming nature of our community as a whole.”

 This story was updated at 10:21 a.m.
 Tuesday, April 26, 2022, to include information from the Vermont State Police.